Building a Neural Network from Scratch with Python & NumPy

 self.output_size = output_size

-# W1 and b1 are between the inputlayer and the hiddenlayer
+# W1 and b1 sit between the input and hidden layer

 self.W1 = np.random.randn(self.input_size, self.hidden_size)